RedHatNordicsSA/ansible-roadshow/labs/lab-5/README.md

 export HISTFILE=/home/student/.bash_history
 ```

-Alternatively edit the password file in an editor!
+Alternatively edit the password file in an editor and secure it!

 :boom: Then run Ansible with the following command: